Tembrel/expressions/README.md

 The [`TrigonometricOperator` class](
   src/main/java/net/peierls/expr/TrigonometricOperator.java#L10
 ) demonstrates how to add a user-defined operator enum by implementing `DelegatingOperator`.
-The only boilerplate, other than `implements DelegatingOperator` is in [these three lines]( src/main/java/net/peierls/expr/TrigonometricOperator.java#L24-L26 ).
+The only other boilerplate is [these three lines]( src/main/java/net/peierls/expr/TrigonometricOperator.java#L24-L26 ).